 A cooktop is a great choice for a flexible kitchen design

 Smoothtop electric cooktops -- by far the most popular type of electric cooktop -- have radiant burners under a layer of ceramic glass.
 They are easy to clean, although some manufacturers recommend using gentle cleansers to avoid damaging the cooktop's delicate surface.
 While most electric cooktops measure 30 inches wide, some 36-inch models are available.
-Most electric smoothtops have four burners of various sizes to accommodate different pots and pans.
-Some cooktops have one or more burners that can be adjusted (manually or automatically) to different sizes of cookware.
+Most electric smoothtops have four elements of various sizes to accommodate different pots and pans.
+Some cooktops have one or more elements that can be adjusted (manually or automatically) to different sizes of cookware.
 Burners of different sizes will typically vary in power level, which is expressed in watts.

-Induction cooktops have smooth glass surfaces, too, but they use electromagnetic elements that heat the pan directly rather than transferring heat from a radiant burner to the pan bottom.
+Induction cooktops have smooth glass surfaces, too, but they use electromagnetic elements that heat the pan directly rather than transferring heat from a radiant element to the pan bottom.
 Cookware must be magnetic -- made of stainless steel or cast iron -- in order for an induction cooktop to work; glass and ceramic cookware won't do.
 (We have suggestions for induction cooktop-compatible cookware in our cookware report.)
 Popular Mechanics magazine does an excellent job of explaining in detail how induction cooktops work.
 In professional tests, induction cooktops excel at quickly boiling water and holding a precise simmer.
 Because the induction process heats the cookware material itself -- rather than applying heat with an exposed burner or cooking element -- these cooktops stay relatively cool to the touch.

-Elsewhere in this Report:
+Elsewhere in this report: